dmcg/gilded-rose-tdd/GildedRoseRequirements.md

 Once the sell-by date has passed items reduce in quality by two every day.

-# Sulphuras has no Sell-By Date and doesn't degrade
+# Sulphuras Has No Sell-By Date and Doesn't Degrade

 Items without a sell by date don't degrade.

+# Aged Brie Gets Better With Age

+It increases in quality by one every day until its sell-by date, then two after.
+Its quality is capped at 50.